A little bit of History

 George V was the first monarch to broadcast a Royal Christmas Message and it then took another 25 years for the first Queen’s Christmas Speech to be televised.

-In 2007 the Queen launched her own channel on YouTube, which featured the message.
+In 2007 Queen Elizabeth II launched her own channel on YouTube, which featured the message.

-The launch marks the 50th anniversary of the Queen’s first televised festive address which you can visit at: https://www.youtube.com/user/TheRoyalChannel
+The launch marked the 50th anniversary of the Queen’s first televised festive address which you can visit at: https://www.youtube.com/user/TheRoyalChannel

 The Paper Crown